-Entries may not include more than 60 exhibit/appendix pages.
-Each page of the exhibit/appendix should be numbered.
+Apart from the summary, entries may not include more than 60 additional pages.
+These additional pages include title page, table of content (optional) and the exhibit/appendix section.
+Each page of the exhibit/appendix section should be numbered.

-The total number of pages allowed in one entry is 68 pages (8 for summary; 60 for appendix).
+The total number of pages allowed in one entry is 68 pages (8 for summary; 60 for title page/ table of content/expenses/in-kind donations/appendices).